ktbyers/netmiko/VENDOR.md

 BaseSSHConnection is intended to be generic (i.e. irrespective of the vendor) SSHConnection is Cisco-IOS specific (because lots of vendors imitate Cisco IOS).

+You should also write unit tests and verify the functionality of your new class.
+See netmiko/tests/test_cisco_ios.py and netmiko/tests/test_cisco_ios_enable.py
+for an example.